CMU-CREATE-Lab/tile-generation/README.md

 ./maputnik/maputnik_darwin --watch --file ./tileserver-gl/styles/osm-bright-cpb-gl-style/maputnik-style-local.json
 ```

+Then open a browser and go to [http://localhost:8000](http://localhost:8000).

 If you make changes, don't forget to apply them (but not the three URLs shown above!) to `style-local.json`.

 ### The Style Editing and Verification Process